 WRITING AND PARTNERING

-Since we have both been spending almost all of our uncommitted time to writing novels, it got me wondering about how important writing has been to our marriage.
+Since we both have been spending almost all of our uncommitted time to writing novels, it got me wondering about how important writing has been to our marriage.
 The answer is VERY!
 Here’s how.

 WRITING ABOUT EACH OTHER.
 Soon after we got engaged, I wrote a poem for Kay entitled The Passion of the Nero Stallion.
 About fifteen or twenty years ago, I had a beautiful dream about her and wrote my remembrance of it in The Lady and the Tower.
-I also wrote a fictional—but with real elements— story about Kay in college called In Praise of Mrs. White (DiBianca means “of white”).
-Finally, I’m just submitting my first novel, The Love Coach, for publication.
-The lead characters, Lana Madison and Dan Butler, were modeled after the two of us.
+I also wrote a fictional—but with real elements— novelette about Kay in college called In Praise of Mrs. White (DiBianca means “of white”).
+I’m just now submitting my first novel, The Love Coach, for publication.
+The lead characters, Lana Madison and Dan Butler, were somewhat modeled after the two of us.

 Kay tells me she also models some of her ideas and characters on things we have discussed and my personal characteristics.
-I’m not sure why acquisition editors aren’t throwing her stuff out the window!
+In that case I’m not sure why acquisition editors aren’t throwing her stuff out the window!
 In fact, her first novel, The Watch on the Fencepost, has sold over 6,500 books in less than two years!
 It also won a medal in The Illumination Awards and received recognition as a semi-finalist in the ACFW Genesis Contest.

 HELPING EACH OTHER IN OUR NEW WRITING “CAREERS.”
 We help each other continually with our manuscripts and in many other ways.
 Here are some of them.